Tourist Information and Answers to Koh Chang FAQs

 Before travelling it is always recommended you consult with your doctor, they will recommend and vaccines needed, and assess any health risks.
 The recommended vaccinations for Koh Chang are Polio, Tetanus and Hepatitis A and B.

-While mosquitoes are present on the island, Malaria and Dengue fever is very rare.
+While mosquitoes are present on the island, Malaria and Dengue fever are very rare.
 However it is recommended to use insect repellent.

 Always make sure you travel with health insurance, because while health care in Thailand is one of the best in South East Asia, costs in private hospitals can be high and you wouldn’t want to be left with an expensive bill to pay.